AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_private_voting_contract.md

 ## compute_note_hash_and_nullifier

-Every Aztec contract that has private functions must have a `compute_note_hash_and_nullifier()` function.
+Every Aztec contract that has storage must have a `compute_note_hash_and_nullifier()` function.
 If you try to compile without this function, you will get an error.

 At the end of the contract, paste this:

 #include_code compute_note_hash_and_nullifier yarn-project/noir-contracts/src/contracts/easy_private_voting_contract/src/main.nr rust

-We can simply return `[0,0,0,0]` because we are not using any note types in our contract and are instead emitting a custom nullifier.
+We can simply return `[0,0,0,0]` because we are not creating any notes in our contract.

 ## Compiling and deploying